Adversarial Attacks on Combinatorial Multi-Armed Bandits: Introduction

 Multi-armed bandits (MAB) \citep{Auer02} is a classic framework of sequential decision-making problems that has been extensively studied \citep{lattimore2020bandit,slivkins2019introduction}.
 In each round, the learning agent selects one out of $m$ arms and observes its reward feedback which follows an unknown reward distribution.
 The goal is to maximize the cumulative reward, which requires the agent to balance exploitation (selecting the arm with the highest average reward) and exploration (exploring arms that have high potential but have not been played enough).

-Combinatorial multi-armed bandits (CMAB) is a generalized setting of original MAB with many real-world applications such as online advertising, ranking, and influence maximization \citep{liu2012adaptive,kveton2015cascading,chen2016combinatorial,wang2017improving}.
+Combinatorial multi-armed bandits (CMAB) is a generalized framework of original MAB with many real-world applications, including online advertising, recommendation, ranking, and influence maximization \citep{liu2012adaptive,kveton2015cascading,chen2016combinatorial,wang2017improving}.
 In CMAB, the agent chooses a combinatorial action (called a super arm) over the $m$ base arms in each round, and observes outcomes of base arms triggered by the action as feedback, known as the \textit{semi-bandit} feedback.
 The exploration-exploitation trade-off in CMAB is extremely hard compared to MAB because the number of candidate super arms could be \textit{exponential} in $m$.

 Recent studies showed that MAB and its variants are vulnerable to adversarial attacks, especially poisoning attacks \citep{jun2018adversarial,liu2019data,wang2022linear,garcelon2020adversarial}.
 Under such attacks, an adversary observes the pulled arm and its reward feedback, and then modifies the reward to misguide the bandit algorithm to pull a target arm that is in the adversary's interest.
 Specifically, the adversary aims to spend attack cost sublinear in time horizon $T$ to modify rewards, i.e., $o(T)$ cost, such that the bandit algorithm pulls the target arm \emph{almost all the time}, i.e., $T - o(T)$ times. \citet{liu2019data} showed that no-regret MAB algorithms can be efficiently attacked under any problem instance, while \citet{wang2022linear} showed that there exist instances of linear bandits that cannot be attacked without linear cost, indicating such instances are \emph{intrinsically robust} to adversarial attacks even provided vanilla bandit algorithms.